dionizh/gatsby-netlify/README.md

 <img alt="screesnhot" src="./screenshot.png">

 <p>
+## Dioni's note
-Dioni's note: I think this was deployed before the Hugo based site to meexia.com though I barely remember anything about it.
+I think this was deployed before the Hugo based site to meexia.com though I barely remember anything about it.
 I'm archiving this because it's too much hassle to update gatsby and its dependencies.
 The last error was because because we need to use an older Node version for Gatsby 2.x (Node 16 or Node 18, while